Policy Response to COVID-19

 The need to make the potential of every baby our national priority has never been more urgent.
 Use the Think Babies family story share to lift up the voices of families with babies and toddlers during COVID-19 and urge Congress to Think Babies and Act.

 Families share their experiences in the pandemic.
 These stories are a powerful tool in helping policymakers understand the need to act.

 How COVID-19 is Impacting Child Care Providers

 Despite the key role child care providers are playing in support of other essential industries during the COVID-19 crisis, the child care system as a whole is at risk of collapse due to the economic impact.
-Providers and families of infants and toddlers speak to the issues.
+Providers and families speak to the issues.